mjzuppe/unum-examen-webapp/src/content/root/terms.md

 ## 5. Privacy and Data

 We respect your privacy.
-Our collection and use of information is governed by our Privacy Policy, which you can find [link to Privacy Policy].
+Our collection and use of information is governed by our [Privacy Policy](/privacy).

 ## 6. Disclaimers